 NEVER use any of the following products on any part of your window or patio door as they may damage the glass surface or insulating seal.

-Do you have a little dirt or a smudge on one of your frames?
-No problem.
-You can wash it with mild, nonabrasive soap and water.
-Never use abrasive or acidic cleaners as they might cause permanent damage to the frame finish.
+You can wash your vinyl window and door frames with mild, nonabrasive soap and water.
+Never use abrasive or acidic cleaners—they might cause permanent damage to the frame finish.
 Always test cleaners in an inconspicuous area first.
 Wipe dry when finished.
-On certain occasions mild soap and water will not be sufficient to clean your vinyl windows.
-Please reference the list below of recommended and not acceptable cleaners:

 You can identify your product by the Serial/Sales Order on the product.
 The number is located in the upper right or left-hand corner between the panes of glass.
 Please reference the Milgard Product Care Videos for instructions on locating your Sales Order number.